NickyMeuleman/nicky-blog/src/pages/manipulate-text-like-a-boss/index.md

 ## The basics

 I wish someone told me to get **really** comfortable with these when I started learning how to code.
 They are not talked about often, because many people consider them _too_ basic.
+I was used to navigating text a single character at a time with the arrow keys.
+Knowing about most of these shortcuts didn't translate into using them, I was still using my mouse out of habit for most of these operations until recently.
 Using these until you can activate them from muscle memory will save you a lot of time.
-I was used to navigating text a single character at a time with the arrow keys.

 > Mac users: substitute ctrl for command